swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 1. Rename the `all_data_IMPORTANT` file to `all_data`.
 2. Create a directory in the `data` directory called `foo`
 3. Then, copy the `all_data` file into `foo`
+4. Do `ls foo` to have a look inside the new directory

 * * * *